 permanently awarded after a Sentinel has served 9 months as a Sentinel at the Tomb.
 Over 500 have been

-it discredits the Tomb.
+that it discredits the Tomb.
 Revocation is at the Regimental Commander's discretion.
-But you can drink beer and even
+But you can drink beer

-swear and still keep the Badge.
-The badge is a full size award, worn on the right pocket of the uniform jacket, not
+and even swear and still keep the Badge.
+The badge is a full size award, worn on the right pocket of the

 9. Are the shoes specially made with very thick soles to keep the heat and cold from their feet?

 The shoes are standard issue military dress shoes.
 They are built up so the sole and heel are equal in height.

 This allows the Sentinel to stand so that his back is straight and perpendicular to the ground.
 A side effect of

 this is that the Sentinel can "roll" on the outside of the build up as he walks down the mat.
 This allows him to

 move in a fluid fashion.
 If he does this correctly, his hat and bayonet will appear to not "bob" up and down with